-The best way to handle a long distance relationship break up is by managing your emotions while objectively reflecting on your relationship.
-It helps to have an open line communication with your ex partner, so you can get their feedback and raise your awareness of things you can improve in the future.
+The best way to handle a long-distance relationship break-up is by managing your emotions while objectively reflecting on your relationship.
+It helps to have an open line of communication with your ex-partner, so you can get their feedback and raise your awareness of things you can improve in the future.

 How long does it take to get over a long-distance breakup?

-The time it takes to get over how long distance relationship break up depends on your emotional involvement and how the break up happened.
-If your ex partner has broken up with you suddenly and you did not expect it, it will take some time for you to process this event.
-On the other hand, things haven’t been going well for awhile and I break up was a mutual decision, which you have discussed, it shouldn’t take as long for you to move on.
+The time it takes to get over how long distance relationship breaks up depends on your emotional involvement and how the break up happened.
+If your ex-partner has broken up with you suddenly and you did not expect it, it will take some time for you to process this event.
+On the other hand, things haven’t been going well for a while and my break up was a mutual decision, which you have discussed, it shouldn’t take as long for you to move on.

-How do you move on from break up when you still in love?
+How do you move on from break up when you are still in love?

-if you’re still in love with your ex partner, it helps for you to have an open line of communication.
-If they’re willing to hear you out, you can share your feelings about them, without expecting the reciprocation or a relationship.
+if you’re still in love with your ex-partner, it helps for you to have an open line of communication.
+If they’re willing to hear you out, you can share your feelings about them, without expecting reciprocation or a relationship.
 Suffering alone and in silence is not a pleasant experience.
-And, you can deal with it by expressing yourself in a healthy call my loving and respectful way.
+And, you can deal with it by expressing yourself in a healthy call loving and respectful way.

 When should you give up on a long-distance relationship?

-Move the time to give up on a long distance relationship when doesn’t work despite your effort to fix the problems.
+Move the time to give up on a long-distance relationship when doesn’t work despite your efforts to fix the problems.
 Breaking up may be a good idea when you or your partner no longer have romantic feelings for each other, you can close the distance, you don’t trust each other and you find yourself in a toxic relationship without seeing a way to make it work.

 Are long-distance relationships easier to get over?